 If the geographic relationship between your places of interest is a central part of your message, you’ll want your layout to be map focused.
 This lets the map panel fill the block frame, so it’s the first thing a reader sees.
 Media and text for each tour point will float by as your reader scrolls, and the map will fluidly adjust its extent to center on each stop as the tour progresses.

-But you might be telling a story where it’s more important to make your audience feel transported to each individual location; where one place is in relation to another might not matter quite as much.
+But you might be telling a story where it’s more important to make your audience feel transported to each individual location; where one place is in relation to another may not matter quite as much.
 If that’s the case, you’ll be better off if your layout is media focused.

-As its name suggests, this layout puts all the emphasis on the photos you add for each tour stop.
+As its name suggests, this layout puts all the emphasis on the photos and videos you add for each tour stop.
 A large media panel takes up the majority of the screen’s real estate, while the map and text are stacked atop one another on the side.
-If you’ve added more than one image for any stop on your tour (you can add up to five per point in each layout), they’ll appear as a carousel in the media panel, and readers can click or swipe through them at their leisure.
+If you’ve added more than one media item for any stop on your tour (you can add up to five per point in each layout), they’ll appear as a carousel in the media panel, and readers can click or swipe through them at their leisure.

 If you’re not sure which layout makes the most sense for your tour when you start creating it, fear not—you can swap back and forth between them while you work.
 Your content will rearrange itself on the fly, so you can focus on evaluating which one best meets your needs.